feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 sorting in combination with a cut-off does not always provide obvious results.

-A real life example for this case is the computation of the PSI between different customer segments like 'Retail', 'SME' and 'Wholesale'.
+A real life example for this case is the computation of the PSI between different customer segments like 'Retail', 'SME' or 'Wholesale'.

 .. code:: python